Chicago Art Book Fair

-The Chicago Art Book Fair (CABF) is an annual art fair held in Chicago, Illinois, United States.
+The Chicago Art Book Fair (CABF) is an art fair held in Chicago, Illinois, United States.
 The fair focuses on art books and small press publishing featuring independent artists, publishers, presses and printmakers.
 The genre of materials represented ranges from traditional artist's book publishers and printing to comics, zines and alternative press materials.
 The fair was founded by the artists Aay Preston-Myint and Alexander Valentine.

-It has been held annually in Chicago since 2017.
-The first three fairs were held in November at the Chicago Athletic Association in downtown Chicago.
+It was held annually in Chicago from 2017 - 2019 in November at the Chicago Athletic Association in downtown Chicago.